 - C.7.
 Incidental Pacific Halibut Harvest: License applications for incidental harvest for Pacific halibut during commercial salmon fishing must be obtained from NMFS. - a.
 Pacific halibut retained must be no less than 32 inches in total length (with head on). - b.
-During the salmon troll season, incidental harvest is allowed during April, May, and June, and after June 30 if quota remains.
+During the salmon troll season, incidental harvest is allowed as quota is available.
 WDFW, ODFW, and CDFW will monitor landings.
 NMFS may make inseason adjustments to the landing restrictions to assure that the incidental harvest rate is appropriate for salmon and halibut availability, does not encourage target fishing on halibut, and does not increase the likelihood of exceeding the quota for this fishery, and may prohibit retention of halibut in the non-Indian salmon troll fishery if there is risk in exceeding the subquota for the salmon troll fishery or the non-tribal commercial fishery allocation.
 Inseason adjustments will be announced on the NMFS hotline (phone: 800-662-9825 or 206-526-6667).
 See the most current Pacific Halibut Catch Sharing Plan for more details. - c.
 Incidental Pacific halibut catch regulations in the commercial salmon troll fishery adopted for 2024, prior to any 2024 inseason action, will be in effect when incidental Pacific halibut retention opens on April 1, 2024 unless otherwise modified by inseason action at the March 2024 Council meeting. - d.
-At the 2024 March meeting, the Council adopted the following options for public review:

-Beginning May 16, 2024, through the end of the 2024 salmon troll fishery, and beginning April 1, 2025, until modified through inseason action or superseded by the 2025 management measures license holders may land or possess no more than X Pacific halibut per X Chinook, except one Pacific halibut may be possessed or landed without meeting the ratio requirement, and:

-Option I - no more than 35 halibut may be possessed or landed per trip.
+Beginning May 16, 2024, through the end of the 2024 salmon troll fishery, and beginning April 1, 2025, until modified through inseason action or superseded by the 2025 management measures license holders may land or possess no more than 1 Pacific halibut per 2 Chinook, except one Pacific halibut may be possessed or landed without meeting the ratio requirement, and no more than 35 halibut may be possessed or landed per trip.